Sector advocacy for a new strategy for the arts in Ōtautahi Christchurch, with discussions between Creative New Zealand and Christchurch City Council.

 The full Draft Strategy for the Arts goes out for public consultation.

 Later in 2019

-All feedback received from the community will be collated and considered by the Working Party to see how the feedback could be used to improve the various parts of the strategy document.
-The Steering Group partners will then consider the feedback and recommend any final amendments to the strategy.
-The Working Party will then make sure these recommended changes are made to strengthen the document, and a decision will be sought from the Steering Group partners to endorse the final strategy.
+All feedback received from the community will be collated and considered to see how the feedback could be used to improve the various parts of the strategy document.
+The Steering Group partners will consider the feedback and recommend any final amendments to the strategy.

-In a partnership between the arts sector and the Steering Group, the plan for implementing the strategy is developed.
+An implementation plan is developed.
 It ensures that specific actions are taken to achieve the strategy's goals – and different organisations may lead different actions.